klaudiosinani/singlie/readme.md

 ## API

-The following documentation holds for both circular & linear lists.
+The following documentation holds for both circular and linear lists.
 The described `list` instance is used to depict the same methods that are applicable to both a linear and a circular linked list, without overlooking their above-described differences and unique qualities.